fast050/Earthquake-app/README.md

 # Earthquake Report
-simple app that gives a Report about Earthquakes around the world.
+Simple App That Gives a Report About Earthquakes Around The World.

 # Description
 The App Have Three Main Functions :